 Crowns and Tooth Bonding

 Switch Family Dental is committed to helping you get a set of teeth that you love and that love you back.
-As a result, we offer a range of treatments: if you have a chipped tooth, broken tooth, weak or fragile teeth, getting a crown can have you feeling like royalty (yes, terrible pun intended).
+As a result, we offer a range of treatments: if you have a chipped tooth, broken tooth, weak or fragile teeth, a new crown can have you feeling like royalty (yes, terrible pun intended).

 A crown is designed to improve or protect vulnerable teeth.
 If you’re feeling like your teeth are brittle or chipped, a cap can encircle the affected tooth.
 Crowns are also a viable option for larger cavities that a filling just won’t completely fix.